Important: Please see Parents / Letters home for latest Coronavirus (COVID-19) information.

 The requirement to ensure that children and young people are able to use the internet and related communications technologies appropriately and safely is addressed as part of the wider duty of care to which all who work in schools are bound.
 Schools must, through their E-safety policy, ensure that they meet their statutory obligations to ensure that children and young people are safe and are protected from potential harm, both within and outside school.

 E-Safety is an important part of keeping children safe at Kinson Academy.
 We have extensive security measures in place in school, which are monitored both internally and externally, to help safeguard pupils from potential dangers or unsuitable material.
 E-Safety is taught to all pupils explaining and demonstrating how to stay safe and behave appropriately online.
-Any incidents are recorded and managed by the Safeguarding Officer and E-Safety Co-ordinator.
+Any incidents are recorded and managed by the Safeguarding Officer and E-Safety Champion.

 We can only be successful in keeping children safe online if we work with parents to ensure the E-Safety message is consistent.
 It is important that parents speak to their children about how they can keep safe and behave appropriately online.